AlessandroMinoccheri/dotfiles/README.md

 # Dotfiles

-This repository containes my personal configuration about some software that normally I use like:
+This repository contains my personal configuration about some software that normally I use like:

 * nvim
 * phpstorm